top of page

 Rings

-The wedding set that I wear once belonged to my paternal Grandmother.
+The wedding set I wear once belonged to my paternal Grandmother.
 In 1938 my grandfather, Angelo Puglia, got on his knee and proposed to Giovanna D'Alessandro.
 He had fallen in love with her at first sight during the St. Thérèse de Lisieux Annual Lawn Fete, which she'd organized.
 He threw popcorn at her to get her attention.
 The two enjoyed 63 wonderful years of marriage, and both passed away in 2002, within months of each other.
 My grandma’s engagement ring and wedding band were given as a gift to John and me by my dad and mom, and my Uncle Joe and Aunt Kaitzer.
 These rings will forever be a special reminder of the love of our families united.

 John's wedding ring is in the shape of a crown of thorns, the greatest symbol of love.